 - 1. Students may be placed on monitored academic status as a result of faculty concerns about their clinical, didactic, or behavioral progress. - 2.
-If a student receives two marginal satisfactory (MS) or marginal passing (MP) course grades within the academic year, they will automatically be placed on monitored academic status. - 3.
+If a student receives a marginal satisfactory (MS) or marginal passing (MP) course grades within the academic year, they will automatically be placed on monitored academic status. - 3.
 Students will be subject to more frequent monitoring of academic progress.
-Students will remain on monitored academic status until notification by the Committee on Promotions.
+Students will remain on monitored academic status until notification by the Committee on Promotions. - 4.
+Each student on MAS is strongly encouraged to work with their Academic Society and Society Director to remediate academic difficulties and to employ all available resources of the School to address issues that may have contributed to their academic difficulties.